 - Break goals into small, simple steps

 Keeping things simple and putting up resistance by overthinking and over complicating things, reminded me of “going downstream” and the Art of Allowing as explained in Esther & Jerry Hicks’ book Ask and it is Given:

 Everything you want is downstream… And you don’t even have to turn the boat and paddle downstream, just let go of the oars, the current will carry you.

 The teachings of Abraham

 The arum lily is now the symbol of Natasja King Coaching and Reiki.
 It’s a reminder for me that running a business, helping people, allowing Reiki to flow and my general outlook on life, should be the spiritual equivalent of this simple, pure and elegant flower.

 In a beautiful example of synchronicity, I came upon pink arum lily plants at my local supermarket a few days ago.
 I stopped by to buy the Reiki Master with whom I studied Reiki 2, a plant as a thank you gift, only to find a vast display of arum lilies.
 I couldn’t believe it!
 I now have an arum lily right here in my living room.

 I also found out that he arum lily is native to South Africa, which is where I grew up.
 In Afrikaans, we call it a “varkblom” which literally translates as “pig flower”.
 Not a very nice name for a flower, I know, but it’s called “varkblom” because the flower looks like a pig’s ear.
-The Afrikaans name aside, I think it’s quite poetic that a flower that grows wild and in abundance in the country of my birth, is now the symbol of simplicity that I use in my Life Coach and Reiki Therapist business.
+The Afrikaans name aside, I think it’s quite poetic that a flower that grows wild and in abundance in the country of my birth, is now the symbol of simplicity for my business.